-(20) Lodging Facilities for Tourism-SUSPENDED IN PART
+(20) Lodging Facilities for Tourism

 - a.
 Basis for Addition.
 As long as guests refrain from congregating in common areas, and capacity and other health safety mitigation measures are used, lodging facilities involve low contact intensity and a low number of contacts.
 Personnel and guests can wear Face Coverings whenever they are in common areas and can maintain at least six feet of physical distance except for brief interactions (e.g., while checking in).
 In indoor common areas, no inherently risky activities (e.g., singing, shouting, eating, drinking, etc.) are involved. - b.
 Description and Conditions to Operate.
 Lodging facilities, including hotels, motels, hostels, bed and breakfasts, inns and short-term rentals, may operate for tourist use, subject to all of the following limitations and conditions: - i.
-Indoor pools, ballrooms, conference rooms, business centers, lounge areas, and other indoor gathering places must remain closed.
-But a lodging facility may operate the services listed in this subsection b.i after updating its Social Distancing Protocol and complying with the listed requirements for each listed type of service.
-If the County is later returned to a more restrictive tier by the State or other local COVID-19 conditions change in a manner that puts the public health at increased risk, the Health Officer may reduce or suspend the ability for operation of these services by the lodging facility.
+Except as otherwise provided by law, no hotel or lodging entity may accept or honor out of state reservations for non-essential travel, unless the reservation is for at least the minimum time period required for quarantine and the persons identified in the reservation will quarantine in the hotel or lodging period until after that time period has expired.
+Travel by sports teams operating under an approved plan is considered essential for purposes of this order. - ii.
+Indoor pools, restaurants and cafes, indoor gyms and fitness centers, ballrooms, conference rooms, business centers, lounge areas, and other indoor gathering